summerginger/DataSweeper_Project/README.md

 ### Connecting the Database to the Machine Learning Models

-The data is in a PostgreSQL database hosted on AWS RDS.
+- The data is in a PostgreSQL database hosted on AWS RDS.
 The two files making up the dataset will be merged in PostgreSQL and then integrated with the Jupyter Notebook file for machine learning using 3 different libraries.

-These libraries are:
+- These libraries are:
   - ipython-sql
   - SQLALCHEMY
   - A python database API (DBAPI) library (i.e. psycopg2)

 >[Back_to_top](https://github.com/summerginger/DataSweeper_Project#credit-card-approval-prediction)

  ### Feature Selection and Splitting Data

-All the columns, except for the column "STATUS_y" from the pre-processed dataset were used as features to build the models.
-The target variable was determined to be "STATUS_y".
+- All the columns, except for the column "STATUS_y", from the pre-processed dataset were used as features to build the models.
-The dataset was split into training and testing sets, 75% training and 25% testing.
+- The target variable was determined to be "STATUS_y".

-The data was scaled using StandardScaler() for the features of the training and testing sets.
+- The dataset was split into training and testing sets, 75% training and 25% testing.

-***The process above is demonstrated in cells 57-70 of **machine_learning.ipynb**.TBR***
+- The data was scaled using StandardScaler() for the features of the training and testing sets.

-Preliminary feature engineering and preliminary feature selection, including decision-making process
+- ***The process above is demonstrated in cells 57-70 of **machine_learning.ipynb**.***

 ### Balancing Data and Machine Learning Results

-The next step is to feed the cleaned dataset into multiple Machine Learning models to find out which model is the best suited for the dataset.
+- The next step is to feed the cleaned dataset into multiple Machine Learning models to find out which model is the best suited for the dataset.

-The dataset is unbalanced and to address this, different sampling techniques will be used to balance the dataset.
+- The dataset is unbalanced and to address this, different sampling techniques will be used to balance the dataset.

-Two oversampling techniques, Random Oversampling and Synthetic Minority Oversampling Technique (SMOTE) will be used for the first set of analyses.
+- Two oversampling techniques, Random Oversampling and Synthetic Minority Oversampling Technique (SMOTE) will be used for the first set of analyses.

-The process above is demonstrated in cells 57-70 of **machine_learning.ipynb**.
+  - The process above is demonstrated in cells 57-70 of **machine_learning.ipynb**.

 >[Back_to_top](https://github.com/summerginger/DataSweeper_Project#credit-card-approval-prediction)

 ## 6. Database

-The database for this project is a PostgreSQL database hosted in AWS RDS.
+- The database for this project is a PostgreSQL database hosted in AWS RDS.

-The database is created through pgAdmin and the structure and connections of the tables can be demonstrated in the PostGresDB_Draft.txt from the **PostgreSQL_Database folder.**
+- The database is created through pgAdmin and the structure and connections of the tables can be demonstrated in the PostGresDB_Draft.txt from the **PostgreSQL_Database folder.**

-The machine learning model is connected as shown in the demo.ipynb file from the **machine_learning** folder.
+- The machine learning model is connected as shown in the demo.ipynb file from the **machine_learning** folder.

-The ERD diagram for our provisional database is also provided in the PostGreSQL_Database folder.
+- The ERD diagram for our provisional database is also provided in the PostGreSQL_Database folder.

 <p align="center">